Cursor API Relay

 Cursor-compatible provider shortlist

-This shortlist is based on visible Cursor or OpenAI-compatible signals in the current public-data directory.
+This shortlist is based on visible Cursor or OpenAI-compatible signals in the current public-source checks.
 It is a starting point for verification, not a final recommendation.

-Entry Provider Type Best for Tool compatibility Public links Notes Source / action
+Entry Provider Type Fit Tool compatibility Public links Notes Source / action

 moleapi.com